-The areas can help to contextualise the training offered in specific topics by INTERBA partners.
-IaH can take place both in EU countries, locally in West Balkan countries or virtually.
-The host institutions will be primarily the INTERBA PCIs supported by EU partners.
-MUHEC will lead the Train the Trainers workshop offering a sample event for all partners to use as future reference.
+The areas helped to contextualise the training offered in specific topics by INTERBA partners.
+It became evident that IaH could take place both in EU countries, locally in West Balkan countries or virtually.
+The host institutions were decided to be the INTERBA PCIs supported by EU partners.
+MUHEC led the Train the Trainers workshop offering a sample event for all partners to use as future reference.

-IaH stakeholders for the INTERBA projects are defined as follows:
+IaH stakeholders for the INTERBA projects were defined as follows: